Ray Charles Invites You to Listen: Singles

 "Yesterday" and "Here We Go Again" were released as singles in 1967.

 Critical reception

 Author Mike Evans wrote that Ray Charles Invites You to Listen is "one of the most remarkable recordings of his career".
-The use of falsetto received a mixed response from critics; it was called "grating and unpleasant" by Down Beat's Carol Sloane (who also described Feller's arrangements as "vapid," and Charles' performance on the whole as "lack[ing in] depth and feeling"), while others praised its femininity.
+The use of falsetto received a mixed response from critics; it was called "grating and unpleasant" by DownBeat's Carol Sloane (who also described Feller's arrangements as "vapid," and Charles' performance on the whole as "lack[ing in] depth and feeling"), while others praised its femininity.